2007-2017 Mitsubishi Lancer Most Common Problems

 Many Lancer owners complain about a check engine light coming on with a ‘slow down’ warning message.
 There are no other symptoms that will not affect the overall engine performance.

 This is why some drivers continue their journey when this happens, only to experience transmission failure afterward.
-The root of the problem is a faulty Transmission Control Module (TCM), which can cause gearbox overheating in certain situations.
+The primary cause of the concern is a defective transmission control module (TCM), which can cause the gearbox to overheat in certain situations.

 Replacing the TCM is the only reliable solution.